michaeltjoee/ez-testing-url-restructure/README.md

 - **TEST CASE 49**: M domain with `/en-us` path redirects to `/en-us` with USD currency
 - **TEST CASE 51**: M domain with `?currency=IDR` query param redirects to `/en-sg?currency=IDR` with IDR currency

+### Case-Insensitive Locale Redirect
+Tests that uppercase locale-country codes redirect to lowercase.

+- `/EN-US` should redirect to `/en-us` with USD currency
+- `/ID-ID` should redirect to `/id-id` with IDR currency
+- Tests all page paths (home, explore, voucher-box, promo, destination)

 ## View Test Report

 After running tests, view the HTML report: